TheBigSadowski/thebigsadowski.github.com/_posts/2013-05-18-small-requests-in-nodejs.md

 We've managed to push the whole response back at once and now the client doesn't have to make another round trip to the server!

-h4.
-Another way to speed it up
+### Another way to speed it up

 We could also speed up the first code by telling node in the call to `writeHeader` what the content length is.
+This informs node.js that we know how long the request is and that the response should not be sent in chunks (the default behavior).

     var http = require('http');
     http.createServer(function (req, res) {
-        res.writeHead(200, {'content-type': 'text/html; charset=UTF-8'});
+        res.writeHead(200, {'content-type': 'text/html; charset=UTF-8', 'content-length': 21});
-        res.end('<h1>Hello World!</h1>');
+        res.write('<h1>Hello World!</h1>');
+        res.end();
     }).listen(8888);

+This also has the benefit of reducing the amount of data sent in the response by a few bytes because the chunk envelope is not there saving us 6 bytes in this case, not having the closing chunk saves us 5 bytes and "content-length: 21" is a shorter header than "transfer-encoding: chunked" saving us another 8 bytes, for a total savings of 19 bytes over the chunked response.

-h4.
-Why does it work that way?
+### Why does it work this way?

 The node.js developers made a choice early on to not get in between your code and the internal workings of the internet like a lot of other we frameworks do.
 One of the choices they made was to not buffer output and immediately send it down to the client.
 Therefore, that first call to `write()` actually fires off a packet to the client and then the call to `end()` is buffered because the socket is busy.
 Only when the client returns saying the first packet was delivered will it finally end the response.